irisshrestha/Trojan-Asteriods/README.md

-Mostly just tests I was doing to learn python at Uni.
-Contains animations to visualise physical interactions.
+Python code to test the stability of the Trojan (and Greek) asteriods created by the gravity of the sun and jupiter.

-Trojen Asteriods was my main project in year 3.
+Uni project project in year 3.